Life of a Pennsylvania mail-in ballot: From locked cages to an acid bath

 Election staff count mail-in ballots in the warehouse on election day, and a mandatory post-election audit takes place here afterwards.
 Fences and camera surveillance protect it year-round, and when ballots start coming in, security guards are brought in.

-Election Day: Letting ballots out of their cages
+Election Day: letting ballots out of their cages

 In Philadelphia, poll workers look voters up by name in poll books as they come in, and check that they’re in the right precinct and haven’t already voted by mail.
 First-time voters in the precinct have to show identification, though this doesn’t have to be a photo ID.
 Voters fill out ballots privately, and submit them into an ExpressVote XL voting machine.
 The machine will detect problems with ballots – say, if the voter selected two different presidential candidates – and alert the voter.